Search

 Advocacy

-Laura discovered the ABTA when seeking support for the psychological birth trauma she encountered with the birth of her daughter in 2019.
-She joined the volunteer team in 2021 in an advocacy role, whilst also supporting the ABTA’s development and review of materials for clinicians and consumers.
+Laura discovered the BTA when seeking support for the psychological birth trauma she encountered with the birth of her daughter in 2019.
+She joined the volunteer team in 2021 in an advocacy role, whilst also supporting the BTA’s development and review of materials for clinicians and consumers.
 Laura has a clinical background, practicing as a physiotherapist for over a decade in tertiary health services before taking up roles within government which focus on improving quality and safety in healthcare.
 Laura is passionate about improving the healthcare system to prevent the occurrence of birth trauma, as well as providing better support for women and families who have experienced birth trauma.

 Ayla Lorenzo